MisinformedDNA/GodotNodeGenerator/README.md

 - Code completion for available child nodes
 - More readable and maintainable code
 - Natural object-oriented navigation
+- Access to both the wrapper and the underlying node

 ### Example Scene Structure